 Tax Whistleblower Anonymity – IRS Whistleblower Program

-The IRS Whistleblower Program does not allow tax whistleblowers to submit tips anonymously and remain eligible for a whistleblower award (unlike the SEC Whistleblower Program).
+The IRS Whistleblower Program does not expressly authorize tax whistleblowers to submit tips anonymously and remain eligible for a whistleblower award (unlike the SEC Whistleblower Program).
 The IRS assures whistleblowers, however, that it will protect their identity to the fullest extent permitted by the law.

-The IRS warns whistleblower that “[u]nder some circumstance, such as when the whistleblower is an essential witness in a judicial proceeding, it may not be possible to pursue the investigation or examination without revealing the whistleblower’s identify.”
+The IRS warns whistleblowers that “[u]nder some circumstance, such as when the whistleblower is an essential witness in a judicial proceeding, it may not be possible to pursue the investigation or examination without revealing the whistleblower’s identity.”
 In these cases, the IRS will inform the whistleblower before deciding whether to proceed.

 Tax Whistleblower Anonymity – Tax Court